‘How many more people have to die?’ Carbon monoxide kills two more in HUD housing

 A SAFE HOME

-Anthony was a big man with a booming voice that rang out when he yelled, but he rarely stayed angry for long.
-“I remember him disciplining us, [then] taking us to the mall afterward because he felt bad — taking us to the movies,” said his daughter Alicia Greer, 34.
+Anthony Fleming was a big man with a booming voice that rang out when he yelled, but he rarely stayed angry for long.
+“I remember him disciplining us, [then] taking us to the mall afterward because he felt bad — taking us to the movies,” his daughter Alicia Greer, 34, said.
 When the girls’ mother had to work late, their father washed their hair and put it up in ponytails; he cooked dinner for them every night.
 All three daughters graduated from college.
-Greer now does medical billing for a cancer lab in Texas; Gunn is a security supervisor at a high school near Detroit; and Monique Jelks, 48, is an operations manager at an Indianapolis hospital.
+Greer now does medical billing for a cancer laboratory in Texas; Gunn is a security supervisor at a high school near Detroit; and Monique Jelks, 48, is an operations manager at an Indianapolis hospital.

-But Anthony and Gwendolyn Fleming faced mounting financial pressure as they grew older, especially after Anthony hurt his back in 2011 and was forced to quit his job, according to Gunn.
+But the couple faced mounting financial pressure as they grew older, especially after Anthony Fleming hurt his back in 2011 and was forced to quit his job, according to Gunn.
 Through the Section 8 program, they received federal assistance to afford a place to live out their retirement years.
 They paid about $570 a month for their two-bedroom apartment at Hickory Hollow, according to a copy of their 2013 housing agreement obtained by NBC News, and HUD covered the rest.

 But some residents also grumbled about aging appliances and maintenance delays, according to interviews with Daniels, Jordan and the Flemings’ children.
 About two weeks before the incident, their parents complained that “the boiler was old, there was no maintenance on it for a long time,” Gunn said.
 The boiler itself was blackened with soot, according to photos provided to NBC News by Matthew Curtis, an attorney for the family, who alleges that “poor maintenance, poor ventilation, and a poorly functioning old boiler unit” were responsible for the fatal levels of carbon monoxide.